 Spoon 1 tsp. preserves/chutney mixture into each Phyllo shell.
 Top with a cube of brie.
 Bake in 400ºF. oven 10-12 minutes.

-For the Thirsty Grown-Ups
+A Cocktail For the Thirsty Grown-Ups

 According to Brinker International, the crucial parts of this cocktail are using white oak-aged brandy, and making sure to shake it 25 times before serving.
 So count very carefully.
 Otherwise, your finger food cocktail will be ruined (just kidding).

 1¼ oz.
 Sauza Conmemorativo Anejo Tequila